matomatical/rem/tools/README.md

 Workflows
 ---------

-Things I want to do with the reMarkable, and how to do them with `rem` (or other tools).
+Things I want to do with the reMarkable, and how to do them.

 1. Share my reMarkable screen
     (with [rmview](https://github.com/bordaigorl/rmview))